harmanpreet-sagar/LinkedIn-Learning-Files/README.md

-# C-Essential-Training
+# LinkedIn Learning Files
-LinkedIn Learning C Programming Language Code Files
+LinkedIn Learning Files

-This repository includes exercise files and the solutions to the challenges for the LinkedIn Course: **C - Essential Training**
+This repository includes exercise files and the solutions to the challenges for the LinkedIn Courses that I have completed.
+The LinkedIn courses included in this repository are:
+- C Essential Training by Dan Gookin
+- Learning C++ by Eduardo Corpeño